-The first table below shows examples of how the number of skill groups or precision queues (PQ) per agent can affect the capacity of the Unified CCE system.
+The first table shows examples of the number of skill groups or precision queues (PQ) per agent affecting the capacity of the Unified CCE system.
 The table shows the capacity for each CTI OS instance.
-The Finesse server supports the same and skill groups as CTI OS.
+The Finesse server supports the same number of agents and skill groups as CTI OS.

-maximum of 50 unique skill groups across all agents on a supervisor’s team, including the supervisor’s own skill groups.
+supports a maximum of 50 unique skill groups across all agents on a supervisor’s team, including the supervisor’s own skill groups.
 If this number is exceeded, all skill groups monitored by the supervisor still appear on the supervisor desktop.
-However, exceeding this number can cause performance issues and is not queue that you configure creates a skill group per Agent PG and counts towards the supported number of skill groups per PG.
+However, exceeding this number can cause performance issues queue that you configure creates a skill group per Agent PG and counts toward the supported number of skill groups per PG.